Drawing, for me, is personal. As a girl … I drew, I drew through things I might never name, or say aloud.

-My mother was strong, busy; the anchor of our family.
-Somehow amidst the chaos she would find time to read books.
-There were so many books I would often pretend I was a librarian (when I wasn’t drawing that is).
-Other times I’d make toys from things laying around the house; things other people would have happily discarded if it weren’t for me imagining them into something else entirely.
+My Mother was strong.
+Busy.
+The anchor of our family.
+Somehow amidst the chaos – she’d find time to read books.
+There were so many I would pretend to be a librarian (when I wasn’t drawing, that is).
+Other times I’d make toys from things I found laying round the house.
+Things people would have thrown away, if it weren’t for me finding something wonderful to do with.

-Finally I had the opportunity to study art.
-I fell in love with sculpture and found objects, pieces of the past, pieces of the Earth, trash to some but never to me.
-Whilst this love never died somehow I find myself drawing again, for me it’s catharsis.
-It’s a way for stories to work themselves up and out of my bones.
+Finally, I got to study art.
+And when I did I fell in love with sculpture and found objects, pieces of the past, pieces of the Earth.
+Trash to some – but never to me.
+Whilst this love never died, somehow I find myself drawing again.
+For me it’s catharsis.
+It’s a way to work stories up and out of my bones.

-My art is reflective of my inner-world and the interplay between that and everything external to me; people, places, politics … it has strong roots in Family, to be a girl then, to be a woman now.
-There is a heavy emphasis on ‘Mother’ and what that has come to mean to me.
+My art is reflective of my inner world and the interplay between that and everything external to me.
+People, places, politics.
+It has strong roots in Family.
+To be a girl then.
+To be a woman now, with an emphasis on ‘Mother’, and what that has come to mean me.

 I don’t plan my work.
-If I am painting I will start with some vague intention but one of the things I love is the freedom afforded to me through this process.
-Mistakes can be re-worked until I am satisfied and by the time I’m done it is all part of the finished piece.
+If I am painting I will start with a vague intention.
+I love the freeness afforded to me through the process.
+Mistakes can be re-worked until I am satisfied and by the time I’m done, it’s all part of the finished piece.

 My Mother found her escape in reading stories.
 And I have found mine in telling them, not with words … but through shapes, and colour and textures, and of course – not forgetting the tea!